 Sanders won his finals match over the defending 141 lb. champion, Kodie Silvestri of Wartburg College.
 He was also named the NWCA Outstanding Wrestler at the NCAA Division III Wrestling Championships.

 In addition to helping guide Sanders to the national title, VanGroll also coached Sean Ambrocio, who qualified for the national meet three times during his career.

 As a team, CUW cracked the NWCA Top-25 poll, coming in at No. 21 in the March 6 poll.
 The Falcons finished 11th at the NCAA Division III Wrestling Championships, thanks in large part to Sanders national title.

 VanGroll also led the Falcons to a

-Northern Wrestling Association Tournament title as they had five
+Northern Wrestling Association Tournament title twice, as they have

-was named Outstanding Wrestler at the conference tournament.
+Sanders and Ambrocio, who were named Outstanding Wrestler at the

 VanGroll coached seven Academic All-Americans during his time at ILCC and helped three of his student-athletes receive scholarships at NCAA Division I wrestling programs.